 Somewhere after 20, however, I irretrievably lost count.
 I tried to make a list, crossing off “almosts” and writing question marks next to forgotten names.
 But alas, my list-making was to no avail.
-I began to question the validity of my own memory and whether some of these sexual encounters were figments of my fear, fantasy or imagination.
+I began to question the validity of my own memory and whether some of these sexual encounters were figments of my fear, fantasy, or imagination.

-So, what’s average?
+But like… what’s average?

 First came shock, then came shame.
-I thought, “my number must be so high, it’s impossible to remember.”
-Too many derogatory names that too many people are called everyday started to fly around in my head.
+I thought, “My number must be so high, it’s impossible to remember.”
+Too many derogatory names that too many people are called every day started to fly around in my head.
 I truly felt like what they call a “slut.”

-It means you know what you like
+It means you know what you like.

 Experience breeds wisdom.
 The more people you have sex with, the more you know what you like.
 The more you know what you don’t like, the easier it is to seek it out and communicate it to your partners.

-It means you don’t dip into the bucket of exes
+It means you don’t dip into the bucket of exes.

 Starting a new sexual relationship is fun and exciting!
 Why put a damper on such an exhilarating life experience by getting down on yourself for increasing a silly number?
 Every partner is different and comparison only leads to insecurity.
 Sexual relationships are like snowflakes–no two are the same and they all (hopefully) get us wet.